deduce-dev/dac-man/docs/use/plugins.md

 # Using Dac-Man's Plug-in Framework

-Scientific datasets come in various formats and data types.
-It is not a sustainable solution to compare files and datasets of different types in a single way.
-For example, image files are very different from text files, and therefore need to be compared differently.
-Additionally, the structure and format of files varies substantially across scientific disciplines.

 The Dac-Man plug-in framework allows users to implement their own plug-ins for comparing files and datasets of different types and formats.
 Dac-Man also provides built-in plug-ins for a variety of popular scientific data formats,